gshikanda/PHASE-3-PROJECT/README.md

 35. <span style="color:red;">employment_industry</span> - Type of industry respondent is employed in.
 Values are represented as short random character strings.
 36. <span style="color:red;">employment_occupation</span> - Type of occupation of respondent.
 Values are represented as short random character strings.

+the model used is for classification:logistic regression and decision tree. logistic regression proved to have the best accuracy for the model of choice.